How can I help you?

-In this section, we’ll guide you through the process of adding the Blazor Diagram component component to your Blazor WebAssembly (WASM) app.
+This section explains the step-by-step process for integrating the Syncfusion® Blazor Diagram component into a Blazor WebAssembly App using Visual Studio, Visual Studio Code, and the .NET CLI.
 We’ll break it down into simple steps to make it easy to follow.
 Additionally, you can find a fully functional example project on our GitHub repository.

 Prerequisites